dlanza1/ExDeMon/doc/users-manual.md

 > metrics.define.machines-running.variables.value.filter.attribute.TYPE = "running"
 > metrics.define.machines-running.variables.value.aggregate = count
 > ```
-> If when parameter is set with variable names (default), a count 0 will never be produced because no metric will trigger his generation (no metrics coming, that's why count is 0).
-To solve this, there are three possible solutions.
+> If when parameter is set with variable names (default), a count 0 will never be produced because no metric will trigger its generation (no metrics coming, that's why count is 0).
+To solve this, there are two possible solutions.
-> 1. The defined metric is monitored by a monitor configured to notify for missing metrics, so that it notifies when there is no metric.
-> ```
-> monitor.machines-running.filter.attribute.$defined_metric = machines-running
-> monitor.machines-running.missing.max-period = 5m
-> ```
-> 2. The defined metric is triggered by another variable which only serves to trigger the generation.
+> 1. The defined metric is triggered by another variable which only serves to trigger the generation.
 If trigger metric (variable) does not come, no metric is generated.
 > ```
 > # to add
 > metrics.define.machines-running.when = trigger
 > metrics.define.machines-running.variables.trigger.filter.attribute.TYPE = "other"
 > ```
-> 3. "when" parameter is set to BATCH, so every Spark Streaming batch the computation and generation is triggered.
+> 2. "when" parameter is set to BATCH, so every Spark Streaming batch the computation and generation is triggered.
 > ```
 > # to add
 > metrics.define.machines-running.when = BATCH